marned91/marned91/README.md

-## Hi there 👋

-This is my personal repository!

 ## About Me
 I’m a frontend developer currently studying at Noroff in a two-year program that runs from 2023 to 2025, focusing on creating user-friendly web applications.
 My interests include web design, responsive layouts, and enhancing user experiences through clean and efficient code.